 We begin accepting applications during the second week of September for the following fall quarter.
 The application deadline for admission and fellowship consideration is January 5.
 Applications received after the January 5 deadline are accepted and receive fellowship considerations but the availability of funding becomes more limited as time passes.
 We continue to accept applications until September 1 (June 1 for foreign applicants).
 If you are ready to apply, please complete the official UCR Graduate School Application.
 This is the application that serves as the official application to the Political Science Department’s Graduate Program.
 The UCR Graduate Division provides more information about the official application procedures.

 The completed application consists of GRE scores, three academic letters of recommendation (from persons familiar with the student’s academic work), and official transcripts from all academic institutions attended.
-For additional information about the application process or status of your application, contact Sara Palmer [firstname.lastname@example.org] Graduate Assistant.
-Our faculty are happy to answer any questions about the program and their subfields.
+For additional information about the application process or status of your application, contact Gary Kuzas [firstname.lastname@example.org] Graduate Student Affairs Assistant.
+Our faculty is happy to answer any questions about the program and their subfields.
 For general questions about the program and admissions, contact the Director of Graduate Admissions Indridi H. Indridason [email@example.com].

 To be admitted to the graduate program, the basic requirement is a bachelor’s degree or its equivalent from an accredited institution, with a major related to political science.
 This degree must represent the completion of a program equivalent both in the distribution of academic subject matter and scholarship achievement comparable to that offered at the University of California.
 Satisfying minimal standards does not guarantee admission since the number of qualified applicants typically exceeds the number of places available; as a result, many well-qualified applicants may not be accommodated.